bluesky/bluesky/doc/source/plans_intro.rst

 .. ipython:: python

     from bluesky.plans import scan
-    from bluesky.examples import motor, det  # a simulated motor and detector RE(scan([det], motor, 1, 5, 5))  # Scan from 1 to 5 in 5 steps.
+    from ophyd.sim import motor, det  # a simulated motor and detector RE(scan([det], motor, 1, 5, 5))  # Scan from 1 to 5 in 5 steps.

 The plan has been executed.
 But where is the data?
 The RunEngine must be given